ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 tend to be lower during early growth stages and higher in later growth stages.
-In order to account for this seasonal change, two sets of C:N ratios are established in CLM for the leaf, stem, and fine root of crops.
-This modified C:N ratio approach accounts for the nitrogen retranslocation that occurs during phase 3 of crop growth.
-Leaf, stem, and root C:N ratios for phases 1 and 2 are calculated using the new CLM5 carbon and nitrogen allocation scheme (Chapter :numref:`rst_CN Allocation`), which provides a target C:N value and allows C:N to vary through time.
+In order to account for this seasonal change, two sets of C:N ratios are established in CLM for the leaf, stem, and fine root of
+crops: one during the leaf emergence phase (phenology phase 2), and a second during grain fill phase (phenology phase 3).
+This modified C:N ratio approach accounts for the nitrogen retranslocation that occurs during the grain fill phase (phase 3) of crop growth.
+Leaf, stem, and root C:N ratios for phase 2 are calculated using the new CLM5 carbon and nitrogen allocation scheme (Chapter :numref:`rst_CN Allocation`), which provides a target C:N value (:numref:`Table Crop allocation parameters`) and allows C:N to vary through time.
 During grain fill (phase 3) of the crop growth cycle, a portion of the nitrogen in the plant tissues is moved to a storage pool to fulfill nitrogen demands of organ (reproductive pool) development, such that the resulting C:N ratio of the plant tissue is reflective of measurements at harvest.
-All C:N ratios were determined by calibration process, through comparisons of model output versus observations of plant carbon throughout the growth season.
+All C:N ratios were determined by calibration process, through comparisons of model output versus observations of plant carbon throughout the growing season.

-The BGC part of the model keeps track of a term representing excess maintenance respiration that for perennial pfts or pfts with C storage may be extracted from later gross primary production.
-Later extraction cannot continue to happen after harvest for annual crops, so at harvest we turn the excess respiration pool into a flux that extracts CO\ :sub:`2` directly from the atmosphere.
-This way we eliminate any excess maintenance respiration remaining at harvest as if such respiration had not taken place.
+The BGC part of the model keeps track of a term representing excess maintenance respiration, which supplies the carbon required for maintenance respiration during periods of low photosynthesis (Chapter :numref:`rst_Plant Respiration`).
+Carbon supply for excess maintenance respiration cannot continue to happen after harvest for annual crops, so at harvest the excess respiration pool is turned into a flux that extracts CO\ :sub:`2` directly from the atmosphere.
+This way any excess maintenance respiration remaining at harvest is eliminated as if such respiration had not taken place.

 .. _Leaf emergence to grain fill:

-Leaf emergence to grain fill
+Leaf emergence
 '''''''''''''''''''''''''''''''''''''

 During phase 2, the allocation coefficients (fraction of available C) to